-More Special Operations Articles:
+More Special Operations articles:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.

 Want to Learn More About Military Life?